Courtesy of Voyagaire Lodge and Houseboats

 Plopped in the middle of green-forested mountains, Arkansas’s largest lake boasts pristine, clear water.
 It’s best known for its abundant fishing and excellent scuba diving; you can dive or swim here with hundreds of nonstinging, freshwater jellyfish just off your boat.
 August and September are peak months for jellyfish sightings, when Lake Ouachita’s water is warm and the creatures’ food is abundant.
 If you’d rather not swim with the jellies, cruise along to one of the lake’s 100 uninhabited islands to explore this area on foot.

 Wake Zone Luxury Houseboat Rentals has boats that sleep up to 16 people.
-It will deliver supplies such as groceries or medicine to your boat, and it also offers captain services to park and moor the boat for no extra charge.
-Of course, if you would rather pilot your own houseboat, you can do that too. —From $3,900 for four days; sleeps 16.
+The rental company will deliver supplies such as groceries or medicine to your boat, and it also offers captain services to park and moor the boat for no extra charge.
+Of course, if you would rather pilot your own houseboat, you can do that too. —From $4,200 for four days; sleeps 10.

 Shasta Marina at Packers Bay has been renting houseboats for 20 years.
 It will also rent Jet Skis with your boat if you have the need for speed.
-The area is busiest in the summer months when water temperatures reach 78 degrees.
-However, for smooth water and fewer people, consider going in December or January and cozying up to your houseboat fireplace in the evenings. —From $1,515 for three nights in the off season and $3,600 for three nights in peak season on a boat that sleeps 14.
+The area is busiest in the summer months when water temperatures reach 78 degrees. —From $405 per day for a boat that sleeps 14.
 Capacity and rates of the fleet vary.

 Crane Lake, Minnesota